 Senior Director of Programming

-Ron Bachman oversees the programming on WORLD Channel, WGBH 2 and WGBX 44.
+Ron Bachman oversees the programming for all of WGBH's television services, including WORLD Channel, WGBH 2 and WGBX 44.
 In over three decades at WGBH, Ron has programmed documentaries, mysteries and drama.
 As a great fan of dramas, one of Ron’s favorite jobs was his six-year stint writing Diana Rigg’s introductory copy on Mystery!
 Ron has extensive experience reviewing and curating documentaries, which, he believes, are at the core of the public television mission because they explore, in depth, issues that impact people’s lives.

-Ron is a member of the board of directors of the Public Television Programmers Association, which awarded him an Outstanding Leadership Award in 2010.
+Ron is a former president and board member of the Public Television Programmers Association, which awarded him an Outstanding Leadership Award in 2010.
 In 2013, American Public Television honored him with its annual “Most Valuable Player” award.
 He holds a Bachelor of Arts in English from Penn State University.

 Digital Associate Producer